hpgundam/gundam_heaven/README.md

 	- upload photo
 	- follow/unfollow a user
 	- display user page
+	- password reset with email
 2. article
 	- post article
 	- display an article
 	- like an article
 	- comment an article/reply to a comment
 	- check full chat of comments
+	- mark article with tags
 3. notification
 	- create notification when:
 		- somebody follow/unfollow you